 For the supernaturally inclined, there’s also Tecumseh’s curse.
 Beginning in 1840, every U.S. President elected in a “0” year (1840, 1860, 1880, 1900, 1920, 1940, 1960) died in office.
 To date, these are the only seven presidents to have died while serving, and in four cases it was by an assassin’s bullet.
 As the president elected in 1980, Reagan was next in line for the curse.
 But despite getting shot in the chest and being older than any other U.S. President to take office, he became the first to beat it.

 * * *

-Yes, the Sixties had gotten dangerously out of control since JFK’s sudden murder, but one election cycle later, 1968, we were offered a lifeline, a second chance at a young, good-looking Kennedy to right the course and get the country back on track just as it had been before JFK was killed.
+In the period that would have been JFK’s second term had he been reelected, the Sixties had spiraled distressingly out of control.
+But just one election cycle later, 1968, the nation was offered a lifeline, a second chance at a young, good-looking Kennedy to right the course and get the country back on the track it had been on before JFK had been killed.
 And once again, the glimmer of hope was snuffed out by an assassin’s bullet.

 If you tried to pitch this as a movie script, it would test the bounds of credulity.
 And yet, it was no movie.
 It was the 1960s.